openwdl/wdl/SPEC.md

 The execution engine may ignore any unsupported hint.
 A workflow execution never fails due to the inability of the execution engine to recognize or satisfy a hint.

+Unlike [task hints](#✨-hints-section), workflow hints must have literal values; expressions are not allowed.

 #### Reserved Workflow Hints

 The following hints are reserved.
 An implementation is not required to support these attributes, but if it does support a reserved attribute it must enforce the semantics and allowed values defined below.
 The purpose of reserving these hints is to encourage interoperability of tasks and workflows between different execution engines.